 Engineers should also choose workstations that comply with the principles of lean manufacturing.
 For instance, engineers should incorporate the 5Ss into every workstation they design.

-The Lean Enterprise Institute (Brookline, MA) defines the 5Ss as five related terms, each beginning with an S, that describe workplace practices conducive to visual control and lean production.
+The Lean Enterprise Institute defines the 5Ss as five related terms, each beginning with an S, that describe workplace practices conducive to visual control and lean production.
 For example, a 5S approach should be used to label and mark tools.
 A simple outline of a tool would serve as a visual reference and help ensure easy recognition and quick access.

 The 5Ss are based on Japanese words and translated into English as sifting, sorting, sweeping clean, spic and span, and sustain.
 However, Toyota traditionally refers to just four Ss: